Climate Change: External Collaboration

 Partnerships with Stakeholders

-MC recognizes the necessity for close collaboration and co-creation with various stakeholders in order to effectively respond to climate change and achieve a decarbonized society.
-To that end, we will actively engage wide range of stakeholders – including partner companies, governments, local municipalities, investors, NGOs, and industry associations – to create MC Shared Value by elevating and driving the transition to a carbon neutral society and creating new industries to address challenges facing society and industry on the themes of (1) utilizing renewable energy and other local energy resources, (2) creating new “Carbon Neutral (CN)” industries, and (3) developing vibrant communities by helping to resolve regional issues.
-Below are some specific examples of how we engage with and build partnerships with external stakeholders.
+MC recognizes the importance of close collaboration and co-creation with diverse stakeholders to effectively address climate change and achieve decarbonization.
+To this end, we will actively engage a wide range of stakeholders—including partner companies, governments, local municipalities, investors, NGOs, and industry associations—to create MC Shared Value.
+Our goal is to accelerate the transition to a carbon-neutral society and develop new industries that address societal and industrial challenges.
+These efforts focus on three key themes: (1) utilizing renewable energy and other local energy resources, (2) creating new “Carbon Neutral (CN)” industries, and (3) developing vibrant communities by helping resolve regional issues.
+Below are examples of how we engage and build partnerships with external stakeholders.

 Collaboration with Partner Companies

-When it comes to addressing some of the key challenges we face in carving a path to a carbon neutral society and decarbonising our portfolio, MC collaborates with a variety of partner companies that share this ambition.
-The specific areas of collaboration can be divided into the below six categories.
+To address key challenges in achieving a carbon neutral society and decarbonizing our portfolio, MC collaborates with a wide range of partner companies that share our ambitions.
+Areas of collaboration include:

-For an in depth exploration of these initiatives please view the relevant contenthere.
+For more details, please view the relevant contenthere.

 Government and Local Municipalities

-MC supports and advocates for global and local initiatives that contribute to the realization of a decarbonized society such as the expansion of renewable energy, the development and societal implementation of next-generation technologies such as CCUS and hydrogen, and increased climate-related and other ESG disclosures.
-MC participates in seminars and training sessions hosted by the Japanese Ministry of Economy, Trade and Industry and Ministry of the Environment, and holds individual discussions on themes such as the expanded utilisation of TCFD guidelines and proliferation of renewable energy.
+MC supports and advocates for global and local initiatives that contribute to decarbonization, such as expanding renewable energy, developing next-generation technologies like CCUS and hydrogen, and increasing climate-related and other ESG disclosures.
+We participate in seminars and training sessions hosted by Japan’s Ministry of Economy, Trade and Industry and the Ministry of the Environment, and hold individual discussions on topics such as TCFD guideline adoption and renewable energy expansion.

-In particular, as a planning committee member of the TCFD consortium, MC actively participates in activities to support Japanese companies’ response to climate change.
-Furthermore, we are participating as a key member in discussions on the establishment of various regulatory frameworks in the Public-Private Fuel Ammonia Promotion Council*1 and the Public-Private Council for Promoting the Introduction of SAF*2, both led by the Japanese Ministry of Economy, Trade and Industry.
+As a planning committee member of the TCFD consortium, MC actively supports Japanese companies’ responses to climate change.
+We also participate in discussions on the establishment of regulatory frameworks through the Public-Private Fuel Ammonia Promotion Council*1 and the Public-Private Council for Promoting the Introduction of SAF*2, both led by the Ministry of Economy, Trade and Industry.

-Established in October 2020 for the purpose of sharing technical and economic issues for introducing and increasing the use of ammonia for fuel applications and a timeline for solving these issues among the public and private sectors, and to promote concerted efforts to address these issues.
+Established in October 2020 to share technical and economic issues related to introducing and increasing the use of ammonia as fuel and to promote joint efforts to address these issues.

 Investors and NGOs